kernaltrap8/Akari/README.md

 - [Fixed std library](https://github.com/skiff/libpsutil/releases "Fixed std library")

 ## Notes
 - I am not the original author of this VSH Plugin.
-He quit, and I am now the sole author and maintainer of Akari.
-All credits to him for the original code.
+This is the Lgeacy version.
+Credits to @jordywastaken
 - Thanks to WoddenPlankGames on Discord: https://github.com/Maxwelldoug @Maxwelldoug

 ## Credits